-The SGA is the primary student organization at the college.
-The SGA promotes good relationships and understanding among the students, administration, faculty, and trustees; to unify the student body in the development of self-government and good citizenship; and to set a high level of standards for students through responsible conduct.
-It is responsible for developing and administering student activities.
+SGA promotes good relationships and understanding among the students, administration, faculty, and trustees; to unify the student body in the development of selfgovernment and good citizenship; and to set a high level of standards for students through responsible conduct.

-Representing all students of the College, the SGA participates in, and gives direction regarding, student life beyond the classroom.
-The SGA sponsors student events, speakers, and other related activities that are of interest to students.
+SGA is responsible for developing and administering student activities.
+Representing all students of the College.
+The SGA participates in, and gives direction regarding, student life beyond the classroom.
+SGA sponsors student events, speakers, and other related activities that are of interest to students.

-Membership consists of all curriculum students who are registered for four or more credit hours.
+Membership consists of all curriculum students who enroll for four or more credit hours.
 All other duly registered curriculum or community and continuing education students may elect to join by paying the appropriate student activity fee.
+For additional information, refer to Appendix D for SGA's Constitution and Bylaws.